jvmahon/HubitatCustom/README.md

 # HubitatCustom
-# Super Parameter Setting Tool - Beta!
+# Advanced Zwave Plus Dimmer driver - Alpha Releaset!

+The file "Advanced Zwave Plus Dimmer Driver.groovy" is a dimmer driver file that can identify all the parameters for a device and provides input controls allowing the setting of each parameter.

-This is a parameter setting tool that uses the device's manufacturer, device type, and device ID information to retrieve parameter setting information from a database.
+The way this works is that the driver queries the opensmarthouse.com database using the device's manufacturer, device type, and device ID information to retrieve a database record identifying all the parameters for the device.
+That information is then saved in the device's "state".

 #### This is still a work-in-progress.
-Estimate first release by Dec.
-15, 2020.
-Work is still being done to handle bitmap parameters (so recommendation is that you don't fork this repository for your own use yet!)

-#### Update: 2020.12.03 - Slight change in direction - I expect to consolidate the code for this parameter tool into a single "driver" codebase which, by commenting / uncommenting code sections, will be usable as a "generic" paramter setting tool, a dimmer driver, or a switch driver.

 Some tips:
 * Install the driver on the "Driver Code" page.
-It will appear with the name "Super Parameter Setting Tool"
+It will appear with the name "Advanced Zwave Plus Dimmer
-* Go to the device that you want to work on and select this tool as its driver.
+* Go to the device that you want to work on and select this driver as the device's driver "Type".
+* Click on the "Reset Driver State Data" button to clear the stored "state" inforamtion from the prior driver.
 * Click on the "Initialize" control to pull the data from the database and to poll your device for its current parameter settings.
-* The "Preferences" area should now show controls for all of the parameters.
+* After this completes, then click on "Save Preferences" and the web page ill now refresh.
+After it refreshes, the "Preferences" area should now show controls for all of the parameters.
 If everything worked right, the controls should show the current settings of your device
 * You should now be able to change / udpate the parameters.
-* Before switching back to your original driver, you can click on the "Uninstall" button to clean the State Variable data if you want to remove it.

-# Universal Z-Wave Driver

-This is a device driver (dimmers & switches mostly) that will incoprorate the features of the Super Parameter Setting tool.

-This is still in "beta" and isn't ready for general use.
-I'll update this page with some more information once I get time to develope it further.